TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     fs_allowed:

-        This option allows you to specify filesystem types this zone is allowed to mount.
+        This option allows you to specify file system types this zone is allowed to mount.
 For example on a zone for building SmartOS you probably want to set this to: "ufs,pcfs,tmpfs".
 To unset this property, set the value to the empty string.

-        type: string (comma separated list of filesystem types)
+        type: string (comma separated list of file system types)
         vmtype: OS
         listable: no
         create: yes